Key points leading up to Mynet's listing on the First Section of the Tokyo Stock Exchange

 This is the 4th quarter of 2016

-At this time, the company acquired shares in the newly established corporation C&M Games Co., Ltd. from Cruise and made it a subsidiary, which meant that the company
+At this time, by acquiring shares in the newly established company C&M Games Co., Ltd. from Cruise and making it a subsidiary,

-would operate 16 major titles other than "Elemental Story."
+they came to operate 16 major titles other than "Elemental Story".

 The acquisition of C&M Games shares added 1.02 billion yen to the company's total sales of 2.55 billion yen